MichaelPoma/ds_air_pollution_predictions_proj/README.md

 The data was based on a real dataset, but with syntheticly-generated aspects to it.
 The original dataset deals with predicting air pollution in a city via various input sensor values (e.g. a time series).

-The basic weather information included the following:
+The basic weather information consisted of the following:

 - Temperature in degrees Celcius
 - Relative Humidity